goblint/GobPie/Readme.md

  ~~~
 All above information can be used for implementing the `ÀnalysisResult` interface.

-7. Call `runAnalysisOnSelectedFiles` and consumes the results in the method `analyze`
+7. Call `runAnalysisOnSelectedFiles` and consumes the results in the method `analyze` in [MyDummyAnalysis.java](https://github.com/MagpieBridge/Tutorial2/blob/master/src/main/java/MyDummyAnalysis.java)
 ~~~
 @Override
 public void analyze(Collection<? extends Module> files, MagpieServer server, boolean rerun) {